 "This is our school, May peace dwell here, May the rooms be full of contentment.
 May love abide here, Love of one another, Love of our school, Love of life itself.
-Let us remember that as many
+Let us remember that as many hands build a house, So many hearts make a school."

-Chelsea Parker read the school verse.
+Susan Domenighini read the school verse.